 The biggest competitor to the Surface Pro is the iPad Pro.
-Even though it uses a mobile operating system, thanks to the rich app ecosystem, it can do a lot of the things a full desktop PC can do — and sometimes even more.
+Even though it uses a mobile operating system, thanks to the rich app ecosystem, the iPad Pro or MacBook Pro can do a lot of the things a full desktop PC can do — and sometimes even more.

 Google also has a new tablet 2-in-1, which also has a better tablet experience thanks to the addition of Android apps.
 We like the design of the Surface Pro 6 more though, and it feels like a much more refined product.

 Lastly, it’s worth mentioning Microsoft’s other Surface options: The smaller Surface Go, the more conventional Surface Laptop 2, and the expensive Surface Book 2.
 A lot of these feature the same design choices, but with different use cases in mind.

 How long will it last?

 The Surface Pro 6 is built to last, except for its port selection.
 The mini-DisplayPort and USB-A port will feel thoroughly outdated a few years from now.
 Though Microsoft includes a standard one-year warranty, it’s recent history of poor support and reliability should be considered before picking this one up.